ev3dev/ev3dev.github.io/projects/_posts/2014-03-21-Example-Project.md

 # Fill out as many of these as you can, and delete the rest.
 # Text on a line after a "#" is a comment and is ignored for the published page.

-author: [ "@wasabifan", "@ev3dev" ] # The person(s) who created this project.
+authors: [ "@wasabifan", "@ev3dev" ] # The person(s) who created this project.
 You can remove the second name if there is only one author.
 # Any author that starts with "@" is a GitHub username.
 programming_language: "JavaScript" # The programming language used in this project